[30+] Java Web Dynpro Interview Questions and Answers

 Ans:

-- By wrapping the desired code in a try block followed by a catch block to catch the exceptions.
+• By enclosing desired code in a catch block to catch exceptions, then a try block to execute the desired code.

 Ans: